 virtually every space.
 In the bedroom, we even painted Lacey’s old dresser, which completely modernized it and made it part of the architecture.

-You enjoy the use of color throughout your design projects, which I love.
+You enjoy the use of color throughout your design projects.
 What inspires you overall

 when looking at color and design for your projects?